 Early Origins of the Ifould family

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
+The surname Ifould was first found in West Sussex at Ifield, a parish, in the union of Horsham, hundred of Burbeach which dates back to the Domesday Book of 1086 where it was listed as Ifelt.
+The place name literally means "open land where yew-trees grom," from the Old English words "ig" + "feld."
+The village, which is comprehended in the hamlet of Shinglewell, is situated on the line of a Roman road, traces of which are yet visible.
 Ifield or Singlewell is also the name given to the area south of Gravesend in Kent.
 Originally a parish, in the union of North Aylesford, hundred of Toltingtrough, lathe of Aylesford, little is left today except a few houses south of the main road, and the tiny church of St Margaret.
 The family name was first referenced in the year 1198 when Scorland de Yfeld held estates in Kent.

 Important Dates for the Ifould family

 Ifould Spelling Variations

 Ifould has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Ifield, Eyefield, Highfield, Ifold, Ifould, Hyfield, Hifield, Hyfold, Yfield, Yfeld and many more.

 Early Notables of the Ifould family (pre 1700)

 More information is included under the topic Early Ifould Notables in all our PDF Extended History products and printed products wherever possible.